jatinsharma0e0/FlipFusion/replit.md

 - **Full-Screen Immersive Experience**: Disabled browser interactions that interfere with gameplay (scrolling, context menus, zooming, text selection) while preserving function keys and Windows shortcuts for accessibility
 - **Advanced Event Prevention**: Selective keyboard, mouse, and touch event handling to prevent browser interference while maintaining essential system functionality
 - **Perfect Viewport Fitting**: Game scales to 100% viewport coverage with no scrollbars on any device or screen size using fixed positioning and dynamic viewport units
-- **Ultra-Responsive Design**: CSS custom properties with dynamic viewport units (--vh, --vw) for seamless scaling across all devices and orientations
+- **Ultra-Responsive Design**: Pure viewport units (vw, vh) without fixed sizes or scrollbars for seamless scaling across all devices and orientations
 - **Mobile-First Optimization**: Comprehensive breakpoints from 320px to 1200px+ with orientation-aware layouts and viewport-relative sizing
 - **Touch-Optimized Controls**: Disabled pinch-zoom, double-tap zoom, and gesture conflicts for smooth mobile gameplay with passive event prevention
 - **Dynamic Viewport Management**: JavaScript-powered viewport resize handling for perfect fit across device rotations and browser UI changes
+- **Fluid Responsive Layout**: All elements use relative units (vw, vh) eliminating need for scrollbars or fixed dimensions